“It is essential to develop AI tools dedicated to construction professionals.”

 For me, the long-term goal would be to build a database continuously populated with anonymized and statistical data, managed by a neutral body, to inform decisions and speed up the transition to more sustainable construction.
 By harnessing the strengths of human expertise and AI technology, the construction industry can quickly move towards more sustainable results.

-Inaugurated in 2023 in Berlin (Germany), Edge East Side is a connected office building designed by Barkow Leibinger and Eike Becker Architekten.
+Completed in 2023 in Berlin (Germany), Edge East Side is a connected office building designed by Barkow Leibinger and Eike Becker Architekten.
 It features energy performance monitoring and automation tools that adjust operating systems in real time to maximize efficiency and comfort.

 Photo credits: © ZÜBLIN